Pensions

 Take your pension as a lump sum

-Even if you are already receiving your pension, you may be able to receive payment of all of your pension rights as a one off lump sum.
+Even if you are already receiving your pension, you may be able to receive payment of all your pension rights as a one-off lump sum.
 This is called trivial commutation.

 The rules and criteria about trivial commutations are different if your pension is not yet in payment.
 See taking your deferred benefits for more information.